sisinflab/warprec/warprec/utils/config/README.md

 ### 🔵 MLFlow

-WarpRec through Ray provides the support to the MLFlow dashboard.
+WarpRec, through Ray, supports the MLFlow dashboard.

-- **enabled**: Flag value that decides whether or not to activated the dashboard.
+- **enabled**: A flag indicating whether to activate the dashboard.
 Defaults to False.
 - **tracking_uri**: URI of the MLflow tracking server.
 - **registry_uri**: URI of the MLflow model registry.
 - **experiment_name**: Name of the MLflow experiment.